- About the Tray Menu Tickets Report

 Substitute Needed

-If the menu item selection logic results in an item that cannot be served for a person, then the text "Substitute needed" will appear underlined on the report (screenshot below).
+If an item on a resident/patient's personal menu cannot be served due to an allergen or the item being manually marked as DNS on the personal menu, then the text "Substitute needed" will appear underlined on the report (screenshot below).
 For solutions to remove or stop the "Substitute needed" text, see Resolving "Substitute Needed" on Personal Menu and Reports.

 Service Notes